 The Hearing Tribunal, in considering the sanctions, reflected on the circumstances that occurred in the [an Alberta hospital] facility on the night of December 25 and 26, 2020.
-Ms. Campbell, as one of the two nurses on shift that evening, was faced with a terrible task - she was required to provide emergency care to [Patient 1] in an extremely critical state, while attempting to abide by COVID protocols and working in a short-staffed, rural ER.
+Ms. Conners, as one of the two nurses on shift that evening and night, was faced with a terrible task - she was required to provide emergency care to [Patient 1] in an extremely critical state, while attempting to comply with COVID protocols and working in a short-staffed, rural ER.
+Prior to this particular shift, when Ms. Conners was under tremendous stress, Ms. Conners had no prior disciplinary history with the College during her approximately 18 years of nursing experience.